Fornaxian/pixeldrain_web/res/include/md/hosting.md

 network latency spikes.
 Here's an [in-depth analysis of the benefits of enabling BBR](https://blog.apnic.net/2017/05/09/bbr-new-kid-tcp-block/).

-To enable BBR you need yo have kernel version 4.9 or higher.
+To enable BBR you need you have kernel version 4.9 or higher.
 See your kernel version with `uname -a`.
 On Ubuntu you can upgrade to a newer kernel by [enabling HWE](https://wiki.ubuntu.com/Kernel/LTSEnablementStack).